CV: Atlas CV.pdf

 Area of Focus: Brass

-His prior appointments include Lecturer at Truman State University as well as teaching positions at Grinnell College and Simpson College.
-Atlas is also active as a freelance musician, performing with groups such as the Omaha Symphony, Lincoln Symphony, Kansas City Symphony, Waterloo Cedar Falls Symphony, Dubuque Symphony, Kansas Brass Quintet, Orchestra Iowa Brass Quintet, Blackhouse Improviser’s Collective, and Kansas City Brassworks.
+Bo Atlas teaches Tuba and Euphonium at the University of Nebraska-Lincoln and is Principal Tubist with the Des Moines Symphony.
+He can also be found performing regularly with the Nebraska Brass Quintet, UNL Faculty Brass, and the Lincoln Municipal Band.
+His prior appointments include Lecturer at Truman State University as well as teaching positions at Grinnell College, Graceland University, and Simpson College.
+Atlas is also active as a freelance musician, performing with groups such as the Omaha Symphony, Lincoln Symphony, Kansas City Symphony, South Dakota Symphony, Kansas Brass Quintet, Blackhouse Improviser’s Collective, and Kansas City Brassworks.

 Atlas is also a co-founder of the Des Moines Low Brass Triumvirate, where he performs with fellow members of the Des Moines Symphony’s Low Brass Section.
 The DMLBT aims to provide high quality musical performances to Iowa’s communities, and to reach and teach students throughout Iowa and the greater Midwest.
 The group has presented clinics and performances at the Iowa Music Educators Association Conference and the Great Plains Regional Tuba-Euphonium Conference, and hosts their own Low Brass Day events across the Midwest.